(A response to Nash’s comment.)

 If you’re inconsistent and know it, that’s okay.
 I’m a little more worried about people who are wildly inconsistent and don’t know, also known as the entire human population.

-That Krauser post helped me write this post.
-When guys talk past each other, it’s often good to go a couple levels deeper to try and figure out what is really going on (a subject I have more to say about in a future post).
+That Krauser post helped me write this post: When guys talk past each other, it’s often good to go a couple levels deeper to try and figure out what is really going on (a subject I have more to say about in a future post).
 There may be some deeper synthesis beyond the surface.
+There are levels in the discussion, and a guy at one level may be invisible or incomprehensible to a guy at another level.
+A guy who hasn’t had to deal with the girls attempting to angle him into a relationship, will probably not find my ideas about non-monogamy of great utility.
+The player who’s lost otherwise nice fresh puss to “we need to be exclusive” is more likely to find these ideas revelatory.

 Right now, society is in flux.
-Legal marriage does not work for a very large number of people.
-No one knows what comes next.
-“Bitter divorce that screws up the kids” is a very common outcome.
-So are dead marriages that stumble onwards from inertia.
+Legal marriage does not work for a very large number of people, and no one knows what comes next.
+“Bitter divorce that screws up the kids” is a very common outcome, as are dead marriages that stumble onwards from inertia.
 So are couples who don’t like each but stay together “for the sake of the kids.”
+“Co-parenting” is on the rise.
+Almost no girls I talked to about non-monogamy back in 2011 or 2012 had it on their radar or in their cultural lexicon: today, many do.
 A lot of guys start in game, but game, pursued actively enough, becomes a path into seeing the matrix.
+Most of us recoil from seeing what’s beneath the surface.
+Will you?